aldoportillo/TAA-Logistics-Server/README.md

 4. Iterate through bids and add column for distance, tolls, LH, FSCH, and Price
 5. Store data for less API calls later on
 6. Return Updated CSV downloadable to return quotes

+#### Email Solution

+Install and Configure Outlook:

+Ensure Microsoft Outlook is installed on your client's computer.
+Configure Outlook with the client’s email account using the appropriate settings (IMAP/POP).
+Create a Local Archive Folder:

+Open Outlook.
+Go to File > Info > Tools > Clean Up Old Items.
+Select Archive this folder and all subfolders.
+Choose the main folder of the email account (usually the account name).
+Set a date to archive emails older than a specified time (e.g., emails older than 6 months).
+Choose a location on the local computer to save the archive file (.pst file).
+Click OK to start the archiving process.
+Accessing Archived Emails:

+To access the archived emails, go to File > Open & Export > Open Outlook Data File.
+Browse to the location where the .pst file was saved.
+Select the .pst file and click OK.
+The archived emails will appear in the Outlook folder list under a separate section (usually named "Archives" or the name of the .pst file).
+Managing Archived Emails:

+The archived emails can be accessed, searched, and managed just like regular emails in Outlook.
+The client can open, reply to, forward, and organize archived emails without affecting the storage space on the email server.
+Example Walkthrough
+Step 1: Install and Configure Outlook

+If not already done, download and install Microsoft Outlook.
+Set up the client's email account using IMAP (preferred for syncing) or POP (downloads emails and deletes from the server).
+Step 2: Create a Local Archive Folder

+Open Outlook and go to the File tab.
+Click Info, then Tools, and select Clean Up Old Items.
+Choose Archive this folder and all subfolders.
+Select the top-level folder of the email account.
+Choose a date to archive emails older than (e.g., emails older than 6 months).
+Specify the location to save the .pst file (e.g., C:\Users\[YourUsername]\Documents\Outlook Files\archive.pst).
+Click OK to start the archiving process.
+Step 3: Accessing Archived Emails

+In Outlook, go to File > Open & Export > Open Outlook Data File.
+Navigate to the location where the .pst file was saved and select it.
+Click OK.
+The archived emails will appear in the folder list, usually under a section labeled "Archives."
+Tips for Efficient Archiving
+Regular Archiving: Set a regular schedule for archiving (e.g., every 6 months) to keep the mailbox manageable.
+Backup Archives: Regularly back up the .pst files to an external drive or cloud storage to prevent data loss.
+Folder Organization: Maintain a consistent folder structure within the archive for easy navigation and retrieval.
+By following these steps, your client will have a seamless experience accessing their archived emails in Outlook without worrying about running out of email server storage.